Qlfvr/vue-workshop/README.md

 To make it easier for you to follow, I will use the  [**Live Share Extension Pack**](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack)

-This is a VSCode extension that allows you to share  vscode project live !
-You can interract with my code (open different files than the one I am working on, copy/paste the content etc.)
+This is a VSCode extension that allows you to share  vscode projects live !
+You can interract with my code (open a different file than the one I am working on, copy/paste the content, etc.)

 Use it, it's a  great tool ;-)